 This stakeholder is the largest employer in Yeovil and is key to helping us with engagement, particularly with their apprentices who we have consulted during the consultation phases.

 As Director of Place, all regeneration projects in South Somerset sit under the ownership of Martin, including the Yeovil Refresh programme.

+**New:** This stakeholder is the largest employer in Yeovil and is key to helping us with engagement, particularly with their apprentices who we have consulted during the consultation phases.

+As Director of Place, all regeneration projects in South Somerset sit under the ownership of Jan, including the Yeovil Refresh programme.